Manual Settings for Sports Photography

 Processing in Lightroom often softened the faces more than desirable.

-Unfortunately, with these two concerns, the shutter speed was effected.
+Unfortunately, with these two concerns, the shutter speed was affected.

 Switched to f/2 or faster lenses